hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 Based on <https://wiki.archlinux.org/index.php/Users_and_Groups>.

 It is important (for security reasons) to create and use a non-root (non-admin) user account for everyday use.
-The default \'root\' account is intended only for critical administrative work, since it has complete access to the entire operating system.
+The default 'root' account is intended only for critical administrative work, since it has complete access to the entire operating system.